HaraldHeitmann/Pybi/README.md

 * move to python3

-* move functions to diferent modules
+* move functions to different modules